 It’s everywhere on the internet at the moment, and it seems at least someone knows someone doing it.
-If you haven’t noticed, September has been hit by a sugar-free cyberbug and it has gone viral all over the world.
+If you haven’t noticed, we have been hit by a sugar-free cyber bug and it has gone viral all over the world.

 What does sugar-free actually mean?
 Without taking it to the limits it means eliminating everything from your diet that contains more than 5% sugar (5gm per 100gm).
 Just take a look in your pantry and you will be surprised at how much is in there.
 I’m talking yoghurt desserts, peanut butter, juices, savoury sauces, cereals, it goes on and on.

 It’s ok to eat fruit with all it’s nutrients and fibre, as this is considered a natural sugar, but be wary you are not eating more than 3-4 pieces a day (and definitely not juice) as it does still does amp up our insulin levels.

 There really should not be any excuses for eating a high sugar diet – even if you can’t make it to the fresh markets, there are supermarkets open 24 hours in most suburbs now.
 You’ll find some isles won’t even appeal to you anymore as you focus on the fruit/veg and meat aisle.
 I like to think I follow a low sugar diet most of the time but I do like the occasional sweet treat, but there is definitely no cravings.

 So it starts with cleaning out the fridge and pantry, skipping the confectionery, stopping the snacking, changing the way you prepare food, and altering your eating habits.
 Anything worthwhile takes effort but the benefits of eating sugar-free are just as important as anything else you could possibly do .Are you participating in sugar-free September?
 Do you think you could?